Tes3awy/Netmiko-Examples/requests/README.md

 # Examples Explanation

-> If you don't have the `requests` library installed on your PC, type:
+> If you don't have the `requests` and `xlsxwriter` library installed on your PC, type:

 ```powershell
 path_to\requests> pip install -r requirements.txt --user